What is Virtual Currency?

 The Internal Revenue Code does not describe what a Self-Directed IRA or Solo 401(k) Plan can invest in, only what it cannot invest in.
 Internal Revenue Code Sections 408 & 4975 prohibit Disqualified Persons from engaging in certain types of transactions.
 The foundation of the prohibited transaction rules is based on the premise that investments involving an IRA and related parties are handled in a way that benefits the retirement account and not the IRA owner.
 The rules prohibit transactions between the IRA and certain individuals known as “disqualified persons”.
 The definition of a “disqualified person” (Internal Revenue Code Section 4975(e)(2)) extends into a variety of related party scenarios, but generally includes the IRA holder, any ancestors or lineal descendants of the IRA holder, and entities in which the IRA holder holds a controlling equity or management interest.

-Because the IRS treats cryptocurrencies, such as Litecoins, as a capital asset, such as stocks or real estate, a retirement account is permitted to buy, sell, or hold cryptocurrencies, subject to the prohibited transaction rules found under Internal Revenue Code Section 4975(c).
+Because the IRS treats cryptocurrencies, such as Litecoin, as a capital asset, such as stocks or real estate, a retirement account is permitted to buy, sell, or hold cryptocurrencies, subject to the prohibited transaction rules found under Internal Revenue Code Section 4975(c).

 The IRS tax treatment of virtual currency has created a favorable tax environment for retirement account investors.
 In general, when a retirement account generates income or gains from the purchase and sale of a capital asset, such as stocks, mutual funds, real estate, etc., irrespective of whether the gain was short-term (held less than twelve months) or long-term (held greater than twelve months), the retirement account does not pay any tax on the transaction and any tax would be deferred to the future when the retirement account holder taxes a distribution (in the case of a Roth IRA or Roth 401(k) plan no tax would be due if the distribution is qualified).
-Hence, using retirement funds to invest in cryptocurrencies, such as Litecoins, could allow the investor to defer or even eliminate, in the case of a Roth, any tax due from the investment.
+Hence, using retirement funds with a Litecoin IRA to invest in cryptocurrencies, could allow the investor to defer or even eliminate, in the case of a Roth, any tax due from the investment.

 So, why use a Self-Directed IRA LLC to Buy Cryptocurrencies?